 You can also save cost investment by using a configuration management system to feed information into your obsolescence management and further share costs by using the same data and system for your cyber security management and IP management.

-On a large site the BOM may contain 30,000 hardware components of which 2000 may be considered as medium or high risk.
+On a large site the BOM may contain 30,000 hardware components of which includes 2000 medium or high risk.